Participatory Food Costing

-Working with our community, university, and government partners, we aim to raise awareness about the personal, financial and public health burden of food insecurity and advocate for policy changes, such as raising the minimum wage, increasing income assistance rates, and creating special diets allowances, so that everyone in Nova Scotia can afford to eat a nutritious, personally and culturally acceptable diet.
+We worked with our community, university, and government partners, we aimed to raise awareness about the personal, financial and public health burden of food insecurity and advocate for policy changes, such as raising the minimum wage, increasing income assistance rates, and creating special diets allowances, so that everyone in Nova Scotia can afford to eat a nutritious, personally and culturally acceptable diet.

 Every day thousands of Canadians struggle to have enough nutritious and safe food to feed themselves and their families.
 Many Nova Scotians do not have adequate income to meet their basic needs and lack the resources to afford a basic nutritious diet.
 Our goal is for all Nova Scotians to be food secure.

 We began by asking a simple question: “How much does it cost for households living in Nova Scotia to eat a nutritious diet?”
 The process used to determine this is called “Participatory Food Costing.”